Photography mdavid.com.au

 Specialised lenses

 Some lenses are designed to only work on cropped sensors.
-So if you have a full-frame camera, you might find that you are unable to use some of the lenses available for APS-C cameras.
-Of course, if you’re buying a lens you should make sure at the camera store that the lens is suitable for your camera body.
-However, some people with APS-C cameras choose to only buy lenses that will work on both full-frame and APS-C bodies, because they might want to switch to full-frame later with the intention of taking all of their lenses with them.
-That’s a personal preference for those people of course and in my opinion it is neither right or wrong.
-For example, a photographer might decide that they plan to always stick with APS-C because it suits their preferences in photography.
-Alternatively, they might plan to eventually upgrade to full frame.
-Only you will know what is best for you.
+So if you have a full-frame camera, you might find yourself unable to use some of the lenses available for the APS-C models.
+Of course, if you’re buying a lens you should make sure at the camera store that it’s suitable for your camera body.
+However, some people with APS-C cameras choose to only buy lenses that will work on full-frame as well, because they might want to switch to full-frame later.
+That’s a personal preference of course and in my opinion it’s neither right or wrong.
+For example, they might plan to always stick with APS-C because it suits their photography.
+Alternatively, they might choose to eventually change to full frame.
+Only you will know what’s best for you.

 Full frame cameras